-Each summer, we issue an closed invitation to submit a grant proposal to Israeli organizations.
-If you are an Israeli organization that meets the guidelines listed below, and would like to be included in the next invitation to apply for a grant, please send an email to email@example.com with a brief description of your organization and your contact information.
+We award grants in four categories to Israeli and U.S. organizations and are accepting applications for our Core grants until February 7, 2023 at 12 p.m.
+ET.
+Learn more here.
+If you represent an organization that meets the guidelines listed below, and would like to be notified about other requests for proposals, please send an email to email@example.com with a brief description of your organization and your contact information.

 - Organization Status: Applicants in Israel or their fiscal sponsors must have amutah or mossad tziburi status.
 Applicants in the United States or their fiscal sponsors must have 501(c)3 legal status.

 - Geography: Applicants in Israel must apply for funding for a program that takes place in Israel.
 Applicants in the United States must apply for a program that takes place in the United States.